 - Academic programs, graduation, and/or planning questions -- Gemma Uribe-Cruz, Veterans Program Counselor -- email@example.com

 - Go to Counseling Appointments

-- Educational benefits, Veterans services and programs, general questions --Ligia E. Polio, Program Assistant II-Veterans Certifying Official --firstname.lastname@example.org
+- Educational benefits, Veterans services and programs, general questions --Ligia E. Polio, Veterans Program Specialist-Veterans Certifying Official-- firstname.lastname@example.org

-Hartnell's Veterans Services Center provides personalized and caring support to Hartnell
+Hartnell's Veteran Services Center provides personalized and caring support to Hartnell

 student veterans during their transition from military service to college life.
 We